heymrcarter/maker-event/README.md

 #Maker Event

-This project uses Webtask.io as an endpoint to ultimately forward the request to (IFTTT's Maker channel)[https://itfff.com/maker].
+This project uses Webtask.io as an endpoint to ultimately forward the request to [IFTTT's Maker channel](https://itfff.com/maker).

 ##Usage